jonasgeiler/classQuery/reference/actions/toggleclass.md

 ## Examples

-- Toggle the class 'active' at double click on self: `cq_dblclick_toggleClass-active_self`
+- Toggle the class 'active' on self at double click: `cq_dblclick_toggleClass-active_self`
-- Toggle the classes 'active' and 'awesome' at double click on self: `cq_dblclick_toggleClass-active-awesome_self`
+- Toggle the classes 'active' and 'awesome' on self at double click: `cq_dblclick_toggleClass-active-awesome_self`
-- Toggle the class 'is-active' at double click on self:
+- Toggle the class 'is-active' on self at double click:
   ```html
   <li class="cq_dblclick_toggleClass--_self" data-classes="is-active">Menu Item</li>
   ```